 Here’s a list of the best travel apps to help you get around, surf safely, chat freely, and so much more.

 TripIt allows you to save all the details of your vacation all in one place.
 You can store confirmation emails, documents and calendars—everything is added to your master itinerary.
-There’s a free version and a Pro (the Pro has a few extra features).
+There is a free version and there is a Pro version (the Pro has a few extra features).

 Smart Traveler is a free app from the official State Department for U.S. travelers.
 It provides you with information about the country you’re heading to, travel alerts, travel warnings, maps, U.S. embassy locations and more.
 Stay alert and travel without ever thinking twice about your safety!

-Duolingo will help you with your language stills.
+Duolingo will help you with your language skills.
 Get around with the basic phrases while learning a new language at the same time.
 Two languages (or more) are always better than one! 😉

 MetrO gives you the ability to find the right form of public transportation.
 You can use the app for many cities around the globe.
 Don’t pay high prices for taxis and drivers, take a spin around the city like a local, on the metro!